umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/iis-v9.md

 ![IIS site example](images/iis-site.png)

 :::note
-For the path you want to point it at the root of your site - where the csproj file is.
+For the path you want to point it at the root of your site - where the `.csproj` file is.
 :::

 # Add new launch profile